AyantaniPaul/AyantaniPaul/README.md

 ## About Me

-I'm a Post graduate Statistics and Computing student with a keen interest and love for statistics, mathematics and machine learning.
+I'm a Post graduate in Statistics and Computing student with a keen interest and love for statistics, mathematics and machine learning.
 I enjoy unravelling insightful stories hidden in large datasets and make data-backed models through various statistical tools.
+Currently working at Complete HEOR Solutions (CHEORS) contributing to the Real World Evidence Team.

 ## Technical Skills